liliakai/whispersystems.org/_posts/2013-10-23-winter-break-of-code.md

 well-designed secure communication tools that are both privacy preserving *and* a joy to use.

-This winter, we'd like to invite you to join us for "Winter Break Of Code," a week-long free trip to Kauai for anyone who'd like to spend a week working on this type of easy to use privacy enhancing technology in a collaborative environment.
+This winter, we'd like to invite you to join us for "Winter Break Of Code," a week-long free trip to Kauai for anyone who'd like to spend a week working on this type of easy-to-use privacy-enhancing technology in a collaborative environment.
 We've rented a large beachfront house on the north coast of Kauai for everyone to stay in, and we'll pay for your airfare.
 While there, you can split your time between island living and working on an Open Whisper
 Systems related privacy project that you propose.